This is the fifth part of the series Buying a Los Angeles home.

 - Don’t ask for things over and above what are already on the contract, or options on it (termite clearance, home warranty, etc.), i.e. keep the offer as clean as possible.

-The last bullet point is where you need to go all out with the help of your Los Angeles Realtor®.
+The last bullet point is where you need to go all out with the help of your Realtor®.
 Decide how much you want the home and then pull out all the stops.
 Generally the conditions are going to involve money, so you need to know your limit and possibly meet it.
 We will assume that the increased price will still meet the appraiser’s price.
+These are some options if it does not meet the price.

 Buying a Los Angeles Home – The Series: